 Getting up on the board can be tricky and challenging, especially if it's your first time.

-To get started, keep your heels on the board, apply downward pressure as the boat moves forward, and get the board underneath you as quickly as possible.
-However, make sure you don't stand up too quickly or kick the board out in front of you, as this can cause you to lose your balance.
+Keep your heels on the board, apply downward pressure as the boat moves forward, and get the board underneath you as quickly as possible.
+However, ensure you stand up fast and kick the board out before you, as this can cause you to lose your balance.

 7. Learn to read the wake

 To be a successful wake surfer, you need to be able to read the wake of the boat.
-This means understanding the shape and size of the wake, and how to position yourself on the board to maximize your ride.
-Watch experienced wake surfers and pay attention to how they ride the wake.
+This means understanding the shape and size of the path and how to position yourself on the board to maximize your ride.
+Watch experienced wake surfers and pay attention to how they ride the trail.

 8. Use the Right Kind of Boat

-Wakesurfing should only be done behind an inboard boat or a boat without an exposed propeller, such as a jet boat.
+Wakesurfing should only be done behind an inboard boat without an exposed propeller, such as a jet boat.
 This is for safety reasons and to prevent any accidents.
-So before you start, make sure you have the right kind of boat.
+So before you start, ensure you have the right boat.

 9. Learn to maneuver once you get up